ilia-fischer/dataex-api/README.md

     }
 ]

-Use the following to get a download the file associated with a dataset keyed by datasetId using a redirectto the URL in the dataset...
+Use the following to get a download the file associated with a dataset keyed by datasetId using a redirect to the URL in the dataset.
+(NB If the access token is associated with a consumer then that consumer must be associated with the dataset.
+Providers and Administrators are not restricted in this way.)...

 curl -X GET \
   http://localhost:3000/download/5aa92a19ea83b53660c63050 \